 If you’re a perfectionist, it’s highly likely that you not only feel overwhelmed by the demands you place on yourself, you can also feel increasingly burdened by the ever-higher expectations that others develop for you.

-The teenage quarterback who has led his team to three state championships and is being watched by professional scouts.
-The young mother who is getting promoted at her job for her outstanding contributions, but stays up until 2:00 am to get that very work done.
-The attorney who has an almost perfect trial record, attracting more and more difficult cases.
+Maybe you’re the teenage quarterback who has led your team to three state championships and now you’re being carefully watched by professional scouts.
+Or the young mother who’s been promoted at your job for your outstanding contributions, but you stay up til 1:00 am to get that very work done.
+Perhaps you’re the attorney who has an almost perfect trial record, and now you’re attracting more and more difficult, time-consuming cases.

 The pressure is intense.
 Yet not meeting these high expectations is something you cannot imagine – and you fear.

 Years ago, my at-the-time very perfectionistic self told a therapist, “If I don’t keep my thumb at my back, pushing myself every minute, I”m afraid that I’ll become a slug.”

 Fear is what keeps perfectionism alive.
-Fear of not being on top — of seeming as if you enjoy the affirmation– of not looking like you’ve got it all together — of making mistakes that will be noticed — of rejection or judgment.
+Fear of not being on top, of looking like you don’t have it it all together, of making mistakes that will be noticed, of rejection or judgment.
 Fear that you won’t be as good as you were last time.
-Fear that you have to hide what you know to be painful.
 And the list goes on.

-Six ideas to try if you’re caught up in a perfectionist spiral…
+Five steps to take if you’re caught up in a perfectionist spiral…

 1. Become conscious or aware that your perfectionism is a problem.
 You likely created this perfect-looking persona to emotionally survive and even thrive as a child.
-No matter what the reason, it became the way you shielded and protected yourself whether you were aware of it or not.
+It became the way you shielded and protected yourself whether you were aware of it or not.
 It’s not a constructive way to live.
 Because of its tyrannical reign, it now is destructive and only leads to intense loneliness.

-Here’s an example.
-I’m holding a pen in my hand, gently but firmly.
+Let’s illustrate the difference.
+You’re holding a pen in your hand, gently but firmly.
 There’s little chance that it will fall.
 That’s the constructive way to hold the pen.
-But what if I grasp it as hard as I can?
-I’m still holding the pencil but the way I’m doing is will only lead to exhaustion.
+But what if you grasp it as hard as you can?
+You’re still holding the pencil, but in a the way that will only lead to exhaustion.
 And that, over time, is very destructive.

 Way too much, way too soon.
 Change needs to be gradual and gentle.

-3. Confront the rigid rules that you are still following — that no longer truly help.
+3. Confront the rigid rules that you’re still following — that no longer truly help.
 We all learned rules to follow when we were young.
-You could probably sit down and write them out.
 “Don’t chew with your mouth full.”
 Or, “Always be kind.”
 But are there rules that are keeping your more authentic self from being revealed?
 “I can never show anger.”
 Or, “I can’t quit until the job’s done.”
-Look for rules that are the shoulds and oughts in your life.
+Look for those absolute rules to determine whether they’re truly helpful today.

 4. Connect with emotions long suppressed.
-Perfectionists don’t like to think about messy things, and especially avoid feeling messy emotions.
+Perfectionists don’t like to think about messy things, and especially avoid messy emotions.
 You can have trauma and loss in your life that you’ve never connected with, or in fact, rigidly suppressed.
 It’s hard to do, and you may need a therapist’s help to do so.